pleabargain/EnglishHelpsYourCareer/30_week_syllabus.md

 # lesson 1
 - introduce yourself
 - give a pitch about your company, profession, career choice
+- What do you need to do to advance your career?
 - grammar
 - reading